logion-network/logion-collection-item-submitter/README.md

 This sample project illustrates how to submit a new item to a logion Collection.
 It may also be used to perform a manual item submission.

+The latest build of this app is deployed [here](https://submit.logion.network/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts